MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 # Platforming Section
 To keep this part brief, keep going up.
 Path platforms are toggled with the darkness fragment.
 Progressing through a portion and engaging with enemies on the other side will activate all platforms of the previous segment.
 In the third platforming segment, there is a hidden chest if you keep going right instead of going through the window.

 This is where your flawlesses will die; Warlocks in particular want practice with this part.
 All fireteam members must be at the exit to open the door to the next encounter.
+There is a known OoB near the wall at the first set of enemy spawns.
+However, as of writing there are no appropriate video links to describe how to navigate around the outside.

 ---